Architecture Review: Dagster vs. Airflow

 Airflow is going to be around for a while, which is why we’ve invested a lot of effort in supporting it on Plural.
 We still want Airflow users to have a simple operational experience with their clusters.

-Why Dagster is better than Airflow
+Why Dagster is better than Airflow and any Airflow alternatives?

 The huge innovation Dagster has introduced is leveraging containerization to entirely solve the Airflow monolith dependency issue at the architectural level.
 It segments an architecture similar to Airflow by moving the scheduling tier into a GRPC-compliant microservice that can accept any number of “user deployments.”
 They then register job types with the scheduler and web server and then spawn them as isolated docker containers within a k8s job, which can consolidate the dependencies and source code into isolated units.